AWS Redshift¶

 Install Func¶

-It is recommended to enable TrueWatch integration - extension - DataFlux Func (Automata): all prerequisites will be automatically installed.
-Please continue with script installation.
+It is recommended to activate the TrueWatch Integration - Extensions - DataFlux Func (Automata): all prerequisites are automatically installed.
+Please proceed with the script installation.

 ReadOnlyAccess